-Payroll tax continues to be a significant concern for practice owners across Australia.
-Although various state governments are actively working to clarify the application of payroll tax to general practices, there are still unresolved issues, leaving practice owners in a state of uncertainty.
-The latest State Government to step into the fray is New South Wales, which released legislation that takes immediate effect.
+Payroll tax continues to be a significant concern for medical practice owners across Australia.
+Although various state governments released legislation to confirm the application of payroll tax to general practices, there are still unresolved issues, leaving practice owners in a state of uncertainty and unease.

 Unaddressed issues